2023 "Where's Iris?," the Cahoon Museum of American Art, Cotuit, MA.

 2001 Installed the “Institute for Cultural Efficiency” in Skuta Helgason’s “Laboratorium,” part of “Looking for Mr. Fluxus: In the Footsteps of George Maciunas,” Art In General, NYC.

 1989 “The Time Managed Reading Room,” Skokie Public Library, Skokie, IL.
-An overview of contemporary written culture through condensations of best sellers and a User’s Guide.
 Funded in part by Art Matters, Inc.

 1988 “Museum Notions,” New Museum of Contemporary Art, NYC.
-A store introducing the institution’s mascot, the Culture Vulture, on a full line of merchandise.
+A store introducing the institution’s mascot, the Culture Vulture.

 2008 “Astarte’s Barley Cakes,” Catskill Art Gallery, Livingston Manor, NY.
 A series of 366 sculptures of prehistoric goddesses and an artist book of the same title.